Nokia: Corporate affairs

+Business trends

+The key trends for Nokia are (as of the financial year ending 31 December):

 Corporate governance

 The control and management of Nokia is divided among the shareholders at a general meeting and the Nokia Group Leadership Team (left), under the direction of the board of directors (right).
 The chairman and the rest of the Nokia Leadership Team members are appointed by the board of directors.
 Only the chairman of the Nokia Leadership Team can belong to both the board of directors and the Nokia Group Leadership Team.
 The Board of Directors' committees consist of the Audit Committee, the Personnel Committee, and the Corporate Governance and Nomination Committee.

 The operations of the company are managed within the framework set by the Finnish Companies Act, Nokia's Articles of Association, and Corporate Governance Guidelines, supplemented by the board of directors' adopted charters.
 On 25 November 2019, Nokia announced that it would discontinue the role of Chief Operating Officer (COO) and distribute its functions to other company leaders.
 As a result, Chief Operating Officer Joerg Erlemeier decided to step down, effective 1 January 2020.